Paresh95/NER_Fine_Tuning/README.md

 - Store model in AWS S3 bucket
 - Create separate docker image for training or run CI/CD for automated retraining
 - Could add accelerate config file to set parameters
+- Could create two poetry environments, for training and inference.
+This way you could have a separate `pyproject.toml`.

 # Troubleshooting